A15 road (England): Kesteven

 Just south of the Welland Gate roundabout on the A1175 and B1166, it crosses the River Welland so entering South Kesteven in Lincolnshire.
-The roundabout marks the western end of the £7 million 4 mi Market Deeping bypass, finished in July 1998.
+The roundabout marks the western end of the £7 million 4 mi Market Deeping bypass, finished on Wednesday 15 July 1998; construction began on Thursday 20 March 1997.
+The official opening was at 11.40am on Wednesday 5 August 1998, built by John Mowlem.

 The A15 and A1175 roads are now merged in a 1 mi dual-carriageway stretch.
 It meets the B1524 (former route) at a roundabout and heads to the left as Peterborough Road Bourne Road and Deeping Road.

-North of Baston is the Waterside Garden Centre close to where it meets the north–south Roman Road King Street, which it follows until just north of Bourne.
+North of Baston is the Waterside Garden Centre close to where it meets the north-south Roman Road King Street, which it follows until just north of Bourne.
 It goes over the River Glen at the point it is crossed by the Macmillan Way, at Kate's Bridge.

 There is a left turn for Obthorpe and it goes through Thurlby, passing the Horseshoe pub, then Northorpe, before coming to the small town of Bourne.
 It meets the recently diverted A151 at a new roundabout (the A151 leaves to the right 100 m further on), where the road becomes South Road.
 It passes Bourne Grammar School, then after some treacherous bends near Bourne Abbey becomes South Street, with the town's Heritage centre and war memorial gardens on the left by the Bourne Eau.
 At the crossroads in the centre of town it crosses the B1193 (original route of the A151) in the historic market place(52°46.0920′N 0°22.6320′W), where are located the Nags Head, Angel Hotel, Burghley Arms.
 As North Street, it passes the Burghley Centre (shops), and Bourne Bus Station.
-At the two miniature roundabouts the name changes to North Road, which name it keeps until it reaches Morton.
+At the two miniature roundabouts, the name changes to North Road, which it keeps until it reaches Morton.

 Just outside Bourne, at 52.79975°N 0.41525°W, the route of (Roman) King Street heads off across the fields to Stainfield and Ancaster but the A15 continues north along the line of another Roman road, Mareham Lane.
 It passes close to Dyke, and goes through Morton as Bourne Road, passing the Lord Nelson pub.
 It becomes Folkingham Road there is a right turn for Haconby and a junction with the B1177 (for Billingborough).
 Close by are Rippingale and Kirkby Underwood.
-Between Rippingale and Aslackby a wooded lay-by known locally as 'Turnpike Bar' marks the deviation from the line of the Roman Road Mareham Lane52.84591°N 0.3895°W. The A15 passes by Aslackby and the Robin Hood and Little John, and then through the middle of Folkingham.
+Between Rippingale and Aslackby, a wooded lay-by known locally as 'Turnpike Bar' marks the deviation from the line of the Roman Road Mareham Lane52.84591°N 0.3895°W. The A15 passes by Aslackby and the Robin Hood and Little John, and then through the middle of Folkingham, with a sharp turn to the east at the top by the Greyhound.